Oikos-Genomics/OikosFilt/README.md

 ### Requirements

-The `OikosMap` pipeline is undemanding, and will run on effectively any Linux environment.
+The `OikosFilt` pipeline is undemanding, and will run on effectively any Linux environment.
 It does not require GPU support.

 ## Runtime